WalkerCodeRanger/ExhaustiveMatching/README.md

 visible from outside of the project.

 This package does not support the `ClosedAttribute` because it would not be safe to do so.
-If a closed class were publicly exposed from
+If a closed class were publicly exposed from your project, then other code could create new subclasses of the closed class thereby making switches on the closed class non-exhaustive.